Cloudy with a Chance of Meatballs (franchise)

-Cloudy with a Chance of Meatballs is a science fiction comedy media franchise produced by Sony Pictures Animation and loosely based on the book of the same name by Judi Barrett.
+Cloudy with a Chance of Meatballs is an American media franchise produced by Sony Pictures Animation and loosely based on the book of the same name by Judi Barrett.
+The franchise began with the 2009 film Cloudy with a Chance of Meatballs.
 The films have received generally positive reviews from critics.
 The series has grossed $517 million at the box office.

-The franchise revolves around Flint Lockwood, a genius inventor who invents the FLDSMDFR, a device that creates food out of water.
+The franchise revolves around Flint Lockwood, a genius inventor who invents the FLDSMDFR, a machine that creates food out of water.
 Despite its success, the device's power unintentionally creates havoc and natural disasters of which Flint and his friends have to stop.

 Feature films

 Cloudy with a Chance of Meatballs (2009)

 Flint Lockwood, a young failed inventor, builds a machine that can turn water into food and calls it the Flint Lockwood Diatomic Super Mutating Dynamic Food Replicator, or FLDSMDFR for short.
 The townspeople of Swallow Falls, a tiny island that had nothing but sardines for food, benefit from the food weather that the machine brings, until the foods increase in size and the weather becomes unstable.
 Flint eventually loses all control of the FLDSMDFR and must shut it down before the world is destroyed.